Los Angeles Department of Transportation: Commuter Express

 Commuter Express is an express bus service, consisting of 15 routes, all but one running during rush hours only.
 Service started in 1985.
 Fares are based on a flat rate for travel on streets plus an extra charge based on the distance traveled on freeways.

 Most Commuter Express buses are 40 ft or 45 ft MCI D-Series motorcoaches, offering a more comfortable ride on these longer routes.
-All buses in the Commuter Express fleet are powered by low-emission CNG engines.
+All buses in the Commuter Express fleet are powered by low-emission CNG engines or are zero-emission battery electric buses.

-Route 142 operates more like a normal transit bus route, operating daily at all hours, using more typical transit buses.
+Route 142 operates more like a normal transit route, operating daily at all hours, using more typical transit buses.
 The route was previously operated by Long Beach Transit.

 Routes 419, 423, 431, 437, 438, and 448 are former Southern California Rapid Transit District lines that were transferred to LADOT.

 Unless otherwise noted, all services operates towards Downtown LA during the morning rush and from Downtown LA during the afternoon rush.
 For the purposes of this chart, closed-door means that customers are not allowed to use buses for local trips and open-door means that customers are allowed to use buses for local trips.

-CityRide

-CityRide is a program for individuals in the city of Los Angeles, aged 65 or older and for qualified disabled persons.

-In popular culture

-The transit agency makes a cameo appearance in the Animaniacs episode "Hooray for North Hollywood Part 2", where Dot Warner spots an LADOT bus, thinking it was named in her honor.
-She then sings gleefully about it, but Yakko corrects his sister, telling her what LADOT actually means.
-Realizing her mistake, Dot nevertheless finishes her song on a positive note.